Prime Day deals are on now. See our roundup

 • FRS (Forced Reset Selector / Super Safety): Replaces only your safety selector and works with your existing mil-spec trigger.
 The AS Designs Arc-Fire V2, Atrius FRS, and Mars Super Safety take this approach.
 Preserves trigger longevity, costs less, and installs faster since you keep your existing FCG.

 Neither type is a binary trigger (which fires on pull and release) or a bump stock (which requires forward pressure).
 Forced reset systems are a distinct category of semi-automatic mechanism.
+If your state restricts FRTs but arguably leaves pull-and-release firing alone, compare your options in the best binary triggers guide.

 Legal Status in 2026